GitHub-Insight-ANZ-Lab/copilot-lab-mcp-server/labs/Creating Servers.md

    This prompts Copilot to read the TypeScript SDK documentation and add a tool to your MCP server.

-3. **Test your tool using the test client**: Navigate to `src/test-client.ts' and use Copilot Agent mode to do the following:
+3. **Test your tool using the test client**: Navigate to `src/test-client.ts` and use Copilot Agent mode to do the following:

   ```
   Generate the client tests for the new tool
   ```

-once Copilot completes the action, review the test and run `npm test` to validate the tests.
+Once Copilot completes the action, review the test and run `npm test` to validate the tests.

 4. **Add external API integration**: Now we'll configure the server to call NASA's APOD (Astronomy Picture of the Day) API.
 Add this code below the import statements: